khanhgeo/khanhgeo/README.md

-- 👋 Hi, I’m Khanh Tran
+- 👋 Hi, I’m a Data Engineer | Data Analyst at FPT Software.
 - 👀 I’m interested in building data infrastructure and data analytics solutions on both premises and cloud environments.
 - 🌱 I'm currently learning Data Science and Machine Learning subjects.
 - 💞️ I’m looking to collaborate on data-related projects.